Metric mechanics with non-trivial topology: actuating irises, cylinders and evertors: Eversion, anticones, and the complete phase diagram

 During heating, an LCE annulus will descend a vertical (constant $c_1$) line of diminishing $\lambda$ on the phase diagram.
-We again use MorphoShell to calculate a spectrum of such actuation pathways (supplementary movies M6-M10), and graphically populate the phase diagram.
+We again use MorphoShell to calculate a spectrum of such actuation pathways (supplementary movies M6-M10), and graphically populate the phase diagram for $\nu=1/2$.
 Interestingly, a given annulus may move through several regions during actuation, and thus show several qualitatively different shapes en route to the target.
 For $-1<c_1<0$ one has flat $\to$ cone $\to$ iris $\to$ anticone (e.g.~M8), while $c_1<-1$ gives flat $\to$ cone $\to$ cylinder $\to$ everted cone $\to$ everted annulus $\to$ everted anticone (e.g.~M6).
 Such behaviour hints at complex nematic mechanisms with multiple useful shapes realized at different temperatures.
 For example, both paths start flat, rise out of the plane, then regain flatness, yielding a non-monotonic height change that could serve as a frequency doubler for a cyclic stimulus.

-The phase diagram can be extended to $\lambda > 1$, and/or replotted for different values of the opto-thermal Poisson ratio $\nu$, including $\nu<0$ as realised by swelling gels or growing tissues, to which our analysis also applies as long as their deformation is anisotropic.
+The phase diagram can be extended to $\lambda > 1$, and/or replotted for different values of the opto-thermal Poisson ratio $\nu$, including $\nu<0$ as can be realised by materials that swell or shrink anisotropically.
 However, no qualitatively new activated shapes emerge, which can be understood from eq.~\ref{eqn:metric1} as follows: First~(\dag), observe that rotating $\n$ and $\nperp$ by $\pi/2$ whilst simultaneously interchanging ${\lambda \leftrightarrow \lambda^{-\nu}}$ leaves $\bar{a}$ unchanged.
 Second~(\ddag), observe that $\bar{a}$ can be written in the form

 corresponding to an anisotropic deformation of ${\tilde{\lambda} = \lambda^{2(1+\nu)/3}}$ along $\n$ with an opto-thermal Poisson ratio of 1/2, followed by an isotropic lineal scaling ${\Lambda=\lambda^{(1-2\nu)/3}}$.
 By applying either~(\dag), or~(\dag) followed by~(\ddag), a pattern with any ${\lambda, \, \nu}$ can be be seen to result in the same activated shape (up to an overall scale factor) as a pattern with ${\lambda <1, \, \nu=1/2}$, the parameter regime explored in Fig.\ref{fig_phase_diagram}.